ali-ramadhan/ali-ramadhan.Github.io/_posts/2024-03-29-trillion-rows.md

 );
 ```

 And before you mention database normalization, yes I have both a `location_id` column and `latitude` and `longitude` columns.
-It's for later benchmarking whether spatial queries benefit from a normalized `locations` table.
+It's for later benchmarking with queries and indexes.

 # The `insert` statement